The Making of a Gigolo (4) - Prudence Harris

 "Nonsense," said the woman.
 "Women don't fix things."

 "Please don't tell my Mamma that," said Bobby, grinning.
 "If she didn't fix half the things that go wrong on our farm, I'd never get away.
 My sisters fix things too.
-I'm even teaching Mary - she's my oldest sister - how to rebuild the motor to the lawnmower."
+I'm even teaching Mary - she's my oldest sister - how to rebuild the motor on the lawnmower."

 "Surely, you're teasing me," said Prudence, actual surprise on her face.